 {{blog.title}} {{blog.source}}

 Petrina believes it is her professional responsibility to ensure the legal profession is reflective of the world in which we live and practice.
-She is a member of the firm’s task forces committed to the advancement of women, African-Americans and other diverse professionals.
-Petrina is also a Diversity Champion for the firm’s African-American Resource Group, and serves on the Squire Patton Boggs’ Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.
+She serves on the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.

 Petrina has received widespread recognition for her professional and charitable leadership.
-She has participated in numerous leadership programs, including LEAD Atlanta, the Georgia Association of Women Lawyers Leadership Academy, and the Emerging Leaders Retreat sponsored by the Atlanta-Black Jewish Coalition.
+She has participated in numerous leadership programs, including INSEAD Global Executive Leadership Development Program, LEAD Atlanta, the Georgia Association of Women Lawyers Leadership Academy, and the Emerging Leaders Retreat sponsored by the Atlanta Black/Jewish Coalition.

-A supporter and advocate of education, Petrina endows the “Empowering Excellence Scholarship Award” on behalf of the Georgia State University Honors College, which recognizes top-performing, diverse first-generational college students.
+A supporter and advocate of education, Petrina endows the “WorkWise Scholars Award” and “Empowering Excellence Scholarship Award” on behalf of the Georgia State University College of Law and Honors College, respectively, which recognizes top-performing, first-generational college students.
 Petrina also co-founded the R.E.A.C.H.
 Scholarship Award, a scholarship service she created for the benefit of high school students graduating from her alma mater, which she managed for more than 18 years.

 • Co-author, “ESG Enforcement Risks: From ‘Greenwashing’ to ‘Wokewashing’,” ACC Docket, July 19, 2022.